UCL-ARC/good-first-issue-hackathons/2025-07-15/accepted-submission.md

 ## Resources needed

-A laptop, code editor, `git` and a GitHub account.
+- A laptop, code editor, `git` and a GitHub account.
-Some familiarity with `git` is beneficial but not mandatory not all contributions are code!
+- Some familiarity with `git` is beneficial but not mandatory; not all contributions are code!

 ## How you plan to recruit participants